Altitude sickness occurs when you cannot get enough oxygen from the air at high

 to a high altitude, or arrive at a mountain resort.

 will get it and who will not.
-Being male or female and your fitness level play no role in whether you get altitude sickness.
+Neither your fitness level nor being male or female plays a role in whether you get altitude sickness.

 Recommended Related to Lung Disease/Respiratory Problems

 A pleural effusion is an abnormal amount of fluid around the lung.
 Pleural effusions can result from many medical conditions.
 Most pleural effusions are not serious by themselves, but some require treatment to avoid problems.

 sickness can be dangerous.
 It is smart to take special care if you go